 8. Primary Electrical

 Time to get the van juiced up!
 The “primary electrical” system is all the main components that make up the heart of an electrical system: batteries, inverter, solar charge controller and so on.
 It’s basically everything except the branch circuits (below) and the “loads” (things) they feed.
 I generally locate this underneath the bed area adjacent to the passenger wheel well.
 This step also includes connecting the van’s battery to a DC-DC charger for charging the battery bank when driving.
 If you’re daunted trying to design or install your electrical system, you’re at the right place.
 We have tons of great blog posts including example wiring diagrams.
 This page is a great place to start.
-We also have discounted camper van electrical system bundles that will save you a bundle!
+We also have best price camper van electrical system bundles that will save you a bundle!

 9. Rough-In Electrical System Branch Circuits